corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 creates the snapshot; the job is then completed with the same `export-snapshot` and `delete-vault` (and optionally `delete-snapshot`) steps.

+After widening the `archivableContractClassStatePrefixes` filter (and restarting the node), run `recalculate-filtering` before step 1, so that the transactions an earlier run stopped because of the previous filter are re-evaluated against the new one.

 The `delete-vault`, `delete-snapshot`, and `restore-snapshot` commands have an optional `--record` parameter to record the SQL to a file rather than execute it immediately.